cu-mkp/m-k-manuscript-data/_texts/p-062r_tl.md

 ## Distant people and animals

 One first does them roughly in gray or in purple, which is made of <span class="m">cendre d’azur</span> & <span class="m">lake</span>.
-Once dry, one highlights & finishes with flesh tones and other colors & white.
-And it looks better & is sooner done than in black and white.
-Armies are painted the same way.
+Once dry, one highlights & finishes with flesh tones & other colors & white.
+And it looks better & is sooner done than in white & black.
+Armies<span class="ill"></span> are painted thus.

-## Pictures
+## Drawing

-After you have primed your panel and scraped it with a knife to make it quite even, you will start drawing with the longest possible piece of <span class="m">charcoal</span>, because with a short one you would not see your line so well and you would make it rougher.
-Let the tip of the <span class="m">charcoal</span> be sharp, and to prevent if from quickly becoming dulled and blunt, drag the tip flat, thus you will constantly sharpen it.
-Hold your <span class="m">charcoal</span> as far as possible, and accustom yourself to drawing with a light touch.
-Because if you become accustomed to drawing delicately with <span class="m">charcoal</span>, you shall do the same with colors.
-And whoever is rough with <span class="m">charcoal</span> is never exquisite with colors.
-And by a line of <span class="m">charcoal</span>, masters assess their apprentices.
-First make the contour of your drawing, that is the outline, lightly and without too diligent work, rather with boldness.
-By so doing, you will learn to be an artist, and if you need to to erase anything, you will not waste as much time as if you had elaborated it.
-Afterwards work on all the details, not standing too close to your panel, but sometimes stepping back in order to better assess the proportions.
-Once you are satisfied with the first drawing, retrace all the lines with your paintbrush in pink or another <span class="m">gummed</span> or <span class="m">distempered color</span>.
-Thus you will work more surely with colors, and with less trouble.
+After you have primed your panel & scraped with a <span class="tl">knife</span> to render it quite even, you will start drawing with the longest piece of <span class="tl"><span class="m">charcoal</span></span> you can find, for with a short one you would not see your line so well & would do it more roughly.
+Let the tip of the <span class="tl"><span class="m">charcoal</span></span> be thin, & in order not to render it dull & blunt soon, drag the tip flat, thus you will constantly sharpen it.
+Also, hold your <span class="tl"><span class="m">charcoal</span></span> as far at the end as you can, <span class="del">& do it</span> & accustom yourself <span class="del">af</span> make a light line.
+For if you accustom yourself to drawing delicately with <span class="tl"><span class="m">charcoal</span></span>, you will do likewise with colors.
+And he who is rough with <span class="tl"><span class="m">charcoal</span></span> is never excellent with colors.
+And by a line of <span class="m">charcoal</span>, <span class="pro">masters</span> pass judgement on their <span class="pro">apprentices</span>.
+First make the outline of your drawing, that is the contour, lightly & without any too scrupulous work, but boldly.
+In so doing, you will teach yourself to be an <span class="pro">artist</span>, and if you need to to undo anything, you will not waste as much time as if you had elaborated it.
+Next re—work all the distinctive lines, & do not keep too close to your panel, but occasionally step away from it to better judge the proportions.
+Once the first drawing seems good to you, retrace all the lines with the <span class="tl">pinceau</span> in rose color or another color in <span class="m">gum</span> or <span class="m">distemper</span>.
+Thus you will work more confidently with colors, and with less <span class="add">effort</span>.